Hiking and bicycling are among my favorite outdoor activities. I love to write about and share the beautiful places I've been.

 I rode the Nikel Plate in August into a killer headwind from Peru to Cassville, then on to Kokomo.
 It's a great trail.

-Susan Hazelton from Sunny Florida on October 25, 2010:
+Susan Hazelton from Northern New York on October 25, 2010:

 Well done, beautiful pictures and great information.
 It makes me want to hop on my bike and take a ride.